Monday September 4th

 I was so happy they came by before we left.

-since we had decided to go they thought they would go ahead and leave as well.
+They were talking about whether they would stay or leave and since we had decided to go they thought they would go ahead and leave as well.

 We exchanged our phone numbers via our "business" cards and said we would keep in contact.